Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Related Work

-\paragraph{Vision-Language Pre-training.} Vision-language models~\cite{align, clip, coca, li2022blip, zhai2023sigmoid, xu2024metaclip} pretrained on large-scale web data, represented by CLIP~\cite{clip}, employ contrastive learning to align images with associated captions, demonstrating remarkable zero-shot capabilities across various downstream tasks that require holistic image understanding~\cite{khan2022weakly, mishra2013image, antol2015vqa}.
-However, CLIP's image-level pre-training, which relies on the [CLS] token to represent the whole image, causes the model to overly focus on global features at the expense of local and fine-grained details.
+Vision-language models~\cite{align, clip, coca, li2022blip, zhai2023sigmoid, xu2024metaclip} pretrained on large-scale web data, represented by CLIP~\cite{clip}, employ contrastive learning to align images with associated captions.
+These models have demonstrated remarkable zero-shot capabilities across various downstream tasks that require comprehensive image understanding, such as visual question answering and image-text retrieval~\cite{khan2022weakly, mishra2013image, antol2015vqa}.
+However, CLIP's image-level pre-training, which relies on the [CLS] token to represent the whole image, causes the model to excessively focus on the global features at the expense of local and fine-grained details.
 This limitation hinders its performance in dense prediction tasks which require pixel-level understanding.
-To address this, our work focuses on effectively adapting CLIP for segmentation task while preserving its original knowledge and cross-modal capabilities. \paragraph{Open-Vocabulary Segmentation.} The open-vocabulary segmentation (OVS) task focuses on segmenting images with arbitrary text queries by leveraging the zero-shot capabilities of vision-language models~\cite{align, clip}.
-This task has broad potential applications across many vision-related tasks~\cite{yuan2024open, liu2024universal, wang2025iterprime, wang2024ponder, ye2024voco, ye2024atp, zhu2025kv, zhang2024narrative}.
-Existing works can be broadly classified into three categories: fully-supervised, weakly-supervised and training-free.
-Fully-supervised methods~\cite{openseg,xu2022simple,zegformer,adapt-mask, odise,liu2024open,san,gkc,yu2023convolutions, xie2024sed, lseg, cho2024cat, masqclip, qin2023freeseg} require fine-tuning on pixel-level annotated datasets.
-Weakly-supervised approaches~\cite{mukhoti2023open,ren2023viewco, tcl, groupvit, segclip, ovsegmentor, zhang2023uncovering, he2023clip, mukhoti2023open} reduce reliance on dense annotations by using image-text pair to guide region grouping.
-Training-free methods~\cite{zhou2022extract, wang2023sclip, bousselham2023grounding, li2023clip, lan2024proxyclip, wysoczanska2023clipdino, kang2024defense, shao2024explore, hajimiri2024pay, barsellotti2024training, wysoczanska2024clipdiy, lin2024tagclip, sun2024cliprnn} directly use CLIP for segmentation by making minimal adjustments to the model's architecture without additional training.
+To address this, our work focuses on effectively adapting CLIP for segmentation task while preserving its original knowledge and cross-modal alignment capabilities.